Diabetes

 Shingles: The Painful Virus That Can Complicate Your Life

-Russian Shingles, also known as herpes zoster, is a viral infection caused by the reactivation of the Varicella Zoster virus, which also causes chickenpox.
+Shingles, also known as herpes zoster, is a viral infection caused by the reactivation of the Varicella Zoster virus, which also causes chickenpox.
 After a person has chickenpox, the virus remains dormant in the body, hiding in nerve tissues near the spine and brain.
 Shingles occur when this virus is reactivated, most often in older adults or individuals with weakened immune systems.
-Where do shingles occur and how do they look?
-Shingles manifest along the pathways of the...

 The Surprising Connection: Nutrition, Epigenetics, and Your Lifelong Health, Part 2

-Russian Epigenetic marks play a crucial role in maintaining health throughout life by regulating biological processes and predisposition to diseases.
+Epigenetic marks play a crucial role in maintaining health throughout life by regulating biological processes and predisposition to diseases.
 Understanding when and how these marks can change opens new opportunities for the prevention of chronic diseases and improving quality of life.
 In the first part of the article, we examined the theoretical aspects of epigenetics, how and when these changes occur, and their impact on health.
-In the second part, we will focus on practical a...
+In the second part, we will focus on practical approaches: how to influence epigenetics through nutrition, lifestyle, and other available strategies.
+Particular attention will be given to critical periods such as pre-pregnancy preparation, childhood, adolescence, and aging when external factors can have the most significant long-term effects on health.

 Hidradenitis Suppurativa vs. Acne: How to Differentiate and Treat Chronic Inflammation